Canadian Lawyer Readers' Choice

 Coordination of injury-related services across medical, rehabilitation, attendant care, and mental health supports where ongoing oversight is required.

-What makes correctional negligence cases distinct
+What makes correctional settings distinct

 These matters involve considerations that differ from standard personal injury cases.